Nilay27/crypto_baskets/README.md

     ```
 ## Security Considerations

--   The Repository is currently not Audited and Does is only meant for testing purposes on Testnets (Rinkeby, Ropsten etc.)
+-   The Repository is currently not audited and is only meant for testing purposes on Testnets (Rinkeby, Ropsten etc.)

-## Areas For Improvement
+## TODO/Areas For Improvement
+- Add scripts to run tests on Rinkeby instead of localhost for the code to be production ready.
+- A Microservice which will notify the user of investment due date and take approval from the user to trigger the contract on regular intervals to perform systematic payment.
 - Cleanup Subscribe.sol, add NatSpec and make it gas optimised
 - Write Tests for Subscribe.sol
 - Add functionality of Exact output refund ETH in case of ExactOutPutSingle